Two-dimensional conformal field theory, full vertex algebra and current-current deformation

 \subsection{Standard construction}

-From a lattice, an example of a generalized vertex algebra is constructed in \cite{DL}.
-They call it a generalized lattice vertex algebra.
+From a lattice, an example of a generalized vertex algebra is constructed in \cite{DL}, which is a generalization of the construction in \cite{B,FLM}.
+They call it a {\it generalized lattice vertex algebra}.
 In this section, we generalize it to non-chiral setting, which plays an essential role in this paper.